Introduction

 CA fresher (0-2 years)

-In these years, fresher’s learn like crazy on multiple projects, and observe everything, also
+In these years, freshers learn like crazy on multiple projects, observe everything, and volunteer for

 - ₹9-13 LPA in mid-size and big firms